Coronavirus & Council Business Arrangements **UPDATE 31/07/20**

-Council and Committee Meetings have been postponed for the foreseeable future.
+Council meetings have resumed in a limited capacity but committee meetings are still not taking place for the time being.
 The Chairman’s civic role has been put on hold so all engagements have been postponed or cancelled to limit non-essential social activity and interaction with the community.
 If you have an urgent query you can still contact the Council by emailing us at [email protected].

 Llanelli District Cemetery